inls161/pandoc-practice/example.md

 * * *

-GitHub Username:
+GitHub Username: efcline
-Team name:
+Team name: Triptyc!
-Today's date:
+Today's date: 10/12/16

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?

+* CSS
+* HTML
+* Markdown
+* git and GitHub
+* Cloud9
+* pandoc
+* Jekyll

-Which have you found most potentially useful?
+## Which have you found most potentially useful?

+Probably GitHub and Cloud9, with due consideration for the HTML/CSS/Markdown trio.

-Why?
+### Why?

+I think Cloud9 and Github are *great!* I have to create a website for another class and I am hoping to convince my group we can use these tools to make an awesome website together.
+HTML I remember a lot from high school days, but it is valuable to know CSS and Markdown (so superior to HTML) as well.

-What tools have been the most difficult to learn?
+# What tools have been the most difficult to learn?

+So far **pandoc** has been the most difficult.

-Why have they been particularly difficult to learn and use?
+## Why have they been particularly difficult to learn and use?

+It's the newest tool in our bag, thus making it the strangest at this point in the semester, but I hope that in due time I will figure it out.

-What tools would you like to learn more about?
+# What tools would you like to learn more about?

+* Jekyll!
+Seems like a great tool and we've only talked about it a little so far.

 * * *